Solid South: Populist Party

 The People's Party, usually known as the Populist Party or simply the Populists, was an agrarian populist party political party that was founded in 1892.
 The Populists developed a following in the South, among poor white people who resented the Democratic Party establishment.
 Populists formed alliances with Republicans (including black Republicans) and challenged the Democratic bosses.
 In some cases, the Populists and their allies defeated their Democratic opponents.

 Unfortunately, the success of the Populist Party was a major impetus for even more thorough disfranchisement.
 The Populist Party was dissolved in 1909, by which point disfranchisement of African Americans was virtually complete.
 The Populist Party did win some U.S. House seats in the former Confederate states, including Thomas E. Watson of Georgia (1891–1893) and several representatives in North Carolina.
 The Populists also elected North Carolina U.S. Senator Marion Butler (1895–1901).

 In North Carolina, Republican Daniel Lindsay Russell was elected Governor of North Carolina in 1896 on a fusionist ticket, a collaboration between Republicans and Populists, and served as the 49th governor of North Carolina from 1897 to 1901.
 On November 8, 1898, a part-black fusion slate won elections in Wilmington, then the state's largest city and with a black majority.
-Alfred Waddell, whom Russell had defeated for Congress in 1878, led thousands of white rioters in the Wilmington Insurrection of 1898; they seized the city government by force, and destroyed the only black-owned newspaper in the state.
+Alfred Waddell, whom Russell had defeated for Congress in 1878, led thousands of white rioters in the Wilmington massacre of 1898; they seized the city government by force, killed Black residents, and destroyed the only black-owned newspaper in the state.
 Although Russell was not up for election in 1898, Democrats used him as a foil in their campaign that year, attacking him for undermining "white supremacy" and fanning fears of "negro rule" to regain control of the state legislature.
 To prevent fusionist coalitions or Republicans winning office again, in 1899 the Democrats used their control of the North Carolina legislature to pass an amendment that effectively disenfranchised blacks and many poor whites.
 As a result, voter rolls dropped dramatically, blacks were excluded from the political system, and the Republican Party was crippled in the state.